 zip is a compression and file packaging utility for Unix, VMS, MSDOS, OS/2, Windows NT, Minix, Atari and Macintosh, Amiga and Acorn RISC OS.
 It is analogous to a combination of the UNIX commands tar and compress.

 -Compress in zip several files and directories simultaneously

 -Decompress a file called file1

-This was all for this part, see you on Part II of Basic commands series.
+This was all for this part, see you in Part II of Basic commands lessons series.